talk-to-my-agent/talk-to-my-agent-2.0/README.md

 - **Session-Only Storage**: Sensitive data cleared when browser closes
 - **API Key Protection**: Keys never logged or transmitted unnecessarily

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means:

+- You can use this software for any purpose
+- You can modify the source code
+- You can distribute this software
+- You must disclose the source code when you distribute this software
+- Modifications must also be licensed under AGPL-3.0
+- If you run a modified version of this software on a server, you must make the source code available to users

+For more details, see the [LICENSE](LICENSE) file in the repository.

 ## 🆘 Support